KIWIGO Hits Market Cap of $1.13 Million (KGO)

 About KIWIGO

-It is usually not currently possible to purchase alternative cryptocurrencies such as KIWIGO directly using U.S. dollars.
-Investors seeking to acquire KIWIGO should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as KIWIGO directly using US dollars.
+Investors seeking to trade KIWIGO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase KIWIGO using one of the aforementioned exchanges.

 Receive News & Updates for KIWIGO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KIWIGO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.